Kilimanjaro Is Non-Technical — But Preparation Matters

 What “Non-Technical” Really Means

-Even on the steep sections, including summit night, you will be walking — not climbing.
+Even on steep or rocky sections, including Barranco Wall and summit night, you are still trekking rather than doing technical climbing.

 What Makes Kilimanjaro Challenging?